commonhaus/foundation/README.md

 **Volunteer Board:** Comprising user group leaders, owners of longstanding libraries and application frameworks, and other community leaders.

-**Licensing:** Adherence to open source licensing as defined by the OSI.
+**Licensing:** We adhere to open-source licensing as defined by the OSI (See the Licensing section of [The Commonhaus Foundation IP Policy Guidance][ip-policy-guidance]).

 ### Sponsorship Dynamics:

-Transparency and utility are the cornerstones of The Commonhaus Foundation's sponsorship approach.
-As our needs and initiatives crystallize, we pledge to keep our community in the loop regarding fund utilization.
+The cornerstones of our sponsorship approach are transparency and utility.
+As our needs and initiatives evolve, we pledge to keep our community in the loop regarding fund utilization.

 **Direct Project Support:** Unlike some other foundations, when you sponsor a project under The Commonhaus Foundation, the lion's share – if not the entirety – of your contribution directly supports the project maintainers in their endeavors.